 Note: Password reset requests are recorded in the Manager log.

-To be imported by Media Shuttle, the first line of the CSV file must include the following header row:"emailAddress","firstName","lastName","info","expiryDate","sendPermission","receivePermission"
+To be exported to Media Shuttle, the first line of the CSV file must include a header row in CSV format:

-In Username, type the user's username.
-The characters: <, >, and = are not permitted.
+Enter the user's identifying information.
+The characters <, >, and = are not permitted in the Username.

 Maximum Failed Login Attempts

-The number of consecutive failed login attempts within the failed login time period before the account is automatically disabled.
-Once the account is disabled, it remains disabled until a user with the appropriate privileges enables it.
-An acceptable range for this value is a number between 1-100.
+The number of consecutive failed login attempts within the Failed Login Time Period before the account is automatically disabled.
+Once the account is disabled, it remains disabled until the Failed Login Time Periods has elapsed, or a user with the appropriate privileges re-enables login.
+This value can be a number between 1-100.

 Improve web service API performance with reduced security auditing